xietao-wanglin/abp-gnn/README.md

 # Simulation of Active Brownian Particles with Graph Neural Networks

-The project has been tested with Python 3.12.2 and Python 3.12.9 on Linux.
+## About

+Implementation of a Graph Neural Network for Active Brownian Particles.
+The repository also includes scripts to simulate the particles using numerical methods directly.

 ## Using the project

+The project has been tested with Python 3.12.2 and Python 3.12.9 on Linux and PyTorch 2.5.

 ### Install dependecies